LeeroyLabs/sailcms-documentation/src/working-with-sail/cli.md

 This would run your cron every night at midnight.

-## Extending the CLI
+## Extending Commander

-The CLI is using Symfony's Console library to run.
+Commander is using Symfony's Console library to run.
 That being said, this means you have to implement a Symfony Console Command class.
 These have some specific things you can do.
 Please read the documentation about Commands [here](https://symfony.com/doc/current/console.html#creating-a-command).

-To create a CLI Command, you must either have a container or module existing to install it in.
+To create a Commander Command, you must either have a container or module existing to install it in.
 You can create your Command using the following:

 ```bash